-To help you look after your health and wellbeing while at university, our student support services have given their top tips for taking care of your health before you arrive.
+It's important to look after your health and wellbeing while at university, and that starts before you even arrive.
+Our student support services have given their top tips for taking care of your health.

 1. Get up to date with your jabs